AgyLuczak/MUM-S-TO-DO-LIST/README.md

 Provide users with analytics and progress tracking features to monitor their productivity over time.
 This could include statistics on completed tasks, time spent on tasks, and trends in productivity, offering insights into how users can improve their time management.

 8. **Expanded admin role**
 Right now the administrator role is limited to managing the predefined categories.
 I want to extend it to tasks that users can select or be guided by.
-I also would like the administrator to be able to access the database and cancel deletion of any items or categories if requested by the user.
+I also would like the administrator to be able to access the database and cancel the deletion of any items or categories if requested by the user.

+8. **Expanded Categories Page**
+Make categories cards clickable and display all to-do-items that go under a particular category.

 <br>